CSCfi/csc-user-guide/docs/apps/edirect.md

 ## Usage

-The _edirect_ commands listed above are activated by loading _biokit_ module.
+The `edirect` commands listed above are activated by loading the `biokit` module.

 ```text
 module load biokit